dedis/cothority/README.md

 - The [cothority template wiki](https://github.com/dedis/cothority_template/wiki) shows how you can develop your own protocols, services, and applications such that they can be integrated into the cothority project.
 - The [cothority network library wiki]() presents details on the inner workings of the cothority framework.

-If you are writing code for the project, makse sure to have a look at our [coding guidelines](https://github.com/dedis/Coding).
+If you are writing code for the project, make sure to have a look at our [coding guidelines](https://github.com/dedis/Coding).

 ## Contributing